jarleven/NetworkHOWTO/LocatingDevices.md

 https://nmap.org

-Xplatform utility for Linux, Windows and MacOS-X  (Sourcecode support many other operatin systems)
+Xplatform utility for Linux, Windows and MacOS-X  (Sourcecode support many other operating systems)

 #### Send a ping to all devices in the network 192.168.1.1 to 192.168.1.254
 /24 is the same as 255.255.255.0